Heroes of Might & Magic: Olden Era: How to Recruit More Units Fast

 • Shuttle units toward your main hero or main city when you are ready to consolidate.

-This matters because low-tier volume is not filler in Olden Era.
-Early on, it is how you clear efficiently, protect shooters, and preserve your expensive stacks.
-You do not need every satellite town to become a masterpiece.
-You need them to generate useful bodies and gold without draining your entire treasury.
+Low-tier volume is not filler in Olden Era.
+Early on it is how you clear efficiently, screen your shooters, and preserve your expensive stacks.
+Satellite towns do not need to be masterpieces — they need to generate useful bodies and gold without draining your treasury.

 🎮